 If your request has been canceled, it may be for one of many reasons.

-Another reason your request may have been canceled is because your citation was not correct.
+Another reason your request may have been canceled is that your citation was not correct.
 When placing an ILL request, please provide the ILL staff with all the information you can find.
 Also, please double check your citation to make sure it is, indeed, correct.
 If the ILL staff cannot find your request because you did not fill out the information correctly, it will be canceled and you will be asked to provide additional information.

 Also, please keep in mind that recent publications (journal articles, books, etc.) are sometimes not available immediately for loans.
 This is because the journal volume is either on order and not available at this time.
 If you receive this cancel notice, please make the request again after 3-6 months.
-Hopefully by that time a lending library has the journal available to lend.
+Hopefully, by that time a lending library has the journal available to lend.

 This item is very difficult to locate and the likelihood of the Interlibrary Loan being able to fill your request is slim.
 We live in the information age.
 If you receive this message, it is suggested that you look for something else.
-If you need help locating a different article or book, please stop by the Reference department.
+If you need help locating a different article or book, please stop by the Reference Department.

 One of the most popular reasons is that the item you are looking to request is already available at the Gregg-Graniteville Library.
 Before you consider making an Interlibrary Loan request, PLEASE double check the online catalog to make sure it is not available.
 If it's an article you need, search for the name of the journal, NOT the title of the article.If you need a book we don't have, check Pascal Delivers next.
 If neither of these work, then put in an ILL request.